puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

     [environment {list of environments}]
     [method {list of methods}]
     [auth[enthicated] {yes|no|on|off|any}]
-    allow [host|ip|*]
-    deny [host|ip]

-Lists of environments, methods, and hosts are comma-separated.
-Authentication defaults to required if not specified, method defaults to all methods if not specified, and environment defaults to all environments if not specified.
-If neither allow or deny directives are supplied, the default is to deny.
+    [allow {hostname|certname|*}]
+    [deny {hostname|certname|*}]

+Lists of environments, methods, and hosts are comma-separated, with an optional space after the comma.

+More than one allow or deny directive is allowed; this has the same effect as supplying one such directive with a comma-separated list of hostnames or certnames.
+The only globbing allowed in allow/deny directives is a single `*` that applies to all hosts; no subdomain globbing is available.
+Hosts cannot be allowed or denied by IP address.

 Paths are interpreted as either a path prefix (no tilde) or a regular expression (with tilde).

-### Path Prefixes
+#### Path Prefixes

     path /file

-The path listed above will match both /file_metadata and /file_content.
+The path listed above will match both `/file_metadata` and `/file_content` resources.

-### Regular Expression Paths
+#### Regular Expression Paths

 Regular expression paths don't have to match from the beginning of the resource path, though it's a good practice to use positional anchors.